14 ways to save money on textbooks

 It's also worth checking out your local library, too.
 While the chances of them stocking an in-depth guide on quantum theory are quite thin, they may have some more mainstream texts that can still be useful for writing papers etc. Just make sure to return them on time to avoid the dreaded library fines.

-If you're lucky enough to live with someone on the same course or know there's someone on your course living in your halls, it's worth chancing your luck and asking if you can borrow a class text for a day or two if you can't afford to buy your own copy.
+If you're lucky enough to live with someone on the same course or know there's someone on your course living in your halls, chance your luck and ask if you can borrow a class text for a day or two.

 Obviously, it shouldn't be all take, take, take – you should offer them something in return, too.
 Maybe you could even come to a deal that you split costs and sit together in class so you have the text to hand at all times.

-Working as a team will mean you get the notes done faster, and books for cheaper, but beware of the friend who's not pulling their weight!
+Working as a team will mean you get the notes done faster, and books for cheaper.
+Just beware of the friend who's not pulling their weight!

 Alright, so this sounds like a pretty cheeky thing to do.
 And we guess it is, but needs must, right?